socketteer/worldspider/README.md

 - `worldspider.generation.prefixLength`: Maximum length of the prefix prompt in characters.
 - `worldspider.generation.suffixLength`: Maximum length of the suffix prompt (for infills) in characters.

+Other settings:
+- `worldspider.apiKey`: Your OpenAI API key.
-If you set `worldspider.log` to `true`, the extension will save model responses to a path specified by `worldspider.savePath`.
+- `worldspider.log`: Whether to log model responses to a file.
+- `worldspider.savePath`: Path to save model responses to.